BC Community Health Atlas FAQs

 Indicators can be mapped by local health area or by school district.

-Data sources include BC Stats, the BC Stats Socio-Economic Profiles, the Ministry of Health (Chronic Disease Registries and Vital Statistics), Statistics Canada (2006 and 2011 Census of Canada), and the Ministry of Education (School Satisfactory Survey, Foundational Skills Assessment).
+Data sources include BC Stats, the BC Stats Socio-Economic Profiles, the Ministry of Health (Chronic Disease Registries and Vital Statistics), Statistics Canada (2006, 2011, 2016 Census of Canada), and the Ministry of Education (School Satisfactory Survey, Foundational Skills Assessment).